Ginsaka-You/nvr_hls_demo/README.md

 - Check ffmpeg logs in backend stdout: `journalctl -u nvr-api.service -f` (if using systemd).
 - Ensure `/var/www/streams/cam401/index.m3u8` exists after starting.
 - Nginx must expose `/streams/` with correct MIME types and CORS (see snippet).
+- If the player only shows ~18 seconds and stops or shows hours-old footage:
+  - Most likely the backend wrote to `./backend/streams` while Nginx served `/var/www/streams`.
+Fix by placing `application.yml` next to the jar with `nvr.hlsRoot: /var/www/streams`, then restart the backend.
+  - Clear or remove stale directories under `/var/www/streams/<id>` so the player can’t pick up old manifests.
+  - Verify caching: manifests (`.m3u8`) must return `Cache-Control: no-store` (see updated Nginx snippet).
+  - Optionally increase live window: set `nvr.hls.listSize` to 10–12 for a slightly longer buffer.